bbauska/W3Cx-3of5/README.md

 <h4>A blog example that uses the structural elements</h4>
 <p>
-Let's study <a href="https://jsbin.com/bucokav/edit?html,output">an example we put on JsBin</a> (all examples we have cooked up are available on the jsbin.com Web site and can be modified freely: you can save your own version using the "Bins/create milestone" menu, share your version with others in the forums, etc. Don't  hesitate to play with the source code, you will never break anything).</p>
+Let's study <a href="https://jsbin.com/bucokav/edit?html,output" target="_blank" rel="noopener noreferrer" target="_blank" rel="noopener noreferrer">an example we put on JsBin</a> (all examples we have cooked up are available on the jsbin.com Web site and can be modified freely: you can save your own version using the "Bins/create milestone" menu, share your version with others in the forums, etc. Don't  hesitate to play with the source code, you will never break anything).</p>

 <h4>Use a &lt;header&gt; at the top of the blog</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->